francoisgeorgy/europi-dac/software/rp2350/README.md

 Select the **pico_plus2_rp2350** MicroPython Flavour.
 The current release (september 16th) is [pico_plus2_rp2350-v0.0.7-pimoroni-micropython.uf2](https://github.com/pimoroni/pimoroni-pico-rp2350/releases/download/v0.0.7/pico_plus2_rp2350-v0.0.7-pimoroni-micropython.uf2).

-2. Install ssd1306 package
+2. Install the ssd1306 package.
-3. Install the EuroPi software from the source files
+3. Install the EuroPi software from the source files.
+You must not install the `micropython-europi` package nor use a `europi-vX.Y.Z.uf2` file.
 4. Adapt the EuroPi scripts to work with the Pico 2.

-You must not install the `micropython-europi` package nor use a `europi-vX.Y.Z.uf2` file.

 ### Software changes for the Pico 2 :